 - Estimate your stimulus payment amount with our calculator.

 - The IRS will calculate and deposit the payment into the recipient’s bank account, based on the banking information on their tax return.
 Qualified individuals who have not provided banking information will likely receive a paper check.

-The federal government recently passed a second stimulus package to help businesses, families, and individuals stay financially afloat during this pandemic.
+The federal government recently passed a third stimulus package to help businesses, families, and individuals stay financially afloat during this pandemic.
 Part of this relief bill includes that the IRS distributes stimulus payments to qualified individuals.

 How to know if you qualify